max-durnea/ByteBucket/README.md

 - PLATFORM — optional platform identifier (project-specific)

 Security note: Do not commit `.env` containing secrets to source control.
 Use secret management for production.

+## Contact / Attribution

+This project was created by the author as a student portfolio project.
+If you want help improving any of the TODO items above, I can implement them and add tests/CI changes.
 # ByteBucket